Skip to main content

 Treatment for kidney stones

 To choose the best treatment for your child, your doctor will consider the size of the stone, the number of stones and their location.
 Most small stones can pass on their own.
-We may ask your child to ‘strain’ his urine with a special filter so we can send the stone for testing, if necessary, to determine what kind of stone it is.
+We may ask your child to ‘strain’ their urine with a special filter so we can send the stone for testing, if necessary, to determine what kind of stone it is.

 Surgery may be needed if a stone: